 Flanders

-This small yet enchanting region in northern Belgium is a treasure trove of history, heritage, art, the cradle of cycling and birthplace of an unparalleled culinary culture.
+This small but beautiful region in northern Belgium is a place steeped in history, cultural heritage and art, the cradle of cycling and the breeding ground for an incomparable culinary culture.

-Flanders is a region in the heart of Europe providing natural landscapes dotted with historic castles and beautifully manicured gardens.
-It is a land rich in age-old tales and pioneering contemporary artistry, renowned for its chocolates, waffles, fries and beer.
-The region is celebrated for its remarkable world heritage and the masterful artistry of its renowned painters and their successors.
+Flanders is a living space in the heart of Europe, full of natural beauty and dotted with historic castles and gardens.
+A region with centuries-old stories and groundbreaking modern achievements.
+Known for its chocolates, waffles, chips and beer, it is praised worldwide for its impressive world heritage and the advanced craftsmanship of its master painters and their descendants.

 Discover Flanders' cities